luxious1993/login_management_service_demo/README.md

 Update your aws credential firstly and create dynamodb referred by com/luxious/lmsd/model/datastore

-start your app with swagger
+start your app and open swagger-ui http://localhost:8080/swagger-ui.html
-http://localhost:8080/swagger-ui.html

 Any question about aws credential :